Yahoo Widgets: Initial development

-Yahoo Widgets was originally developed as Konfabulator, by a core development team consisting of Arlo Rose, Perry Clarke, and Ed Voas.
-Originally released on February 10, 2003 as a Mac OS X only application which cost $24.95 (and later, with the release of version 2.0, US$19.95), its Windows version was released on November 8, 2004 with the release of version Konfabulator 1.8, and made freeware with the release of Konfabulator 2.1 on July 25, 2005, when it was sold to Yahoo.
+Yahoo Widgets was originally developed as Konfabulator, by a core development team at software firm Pixoria consisting of Arlo Rose, Perry Clarke, and Ed Voas.
+Originally released on February 10, 2003, as a Mac OS X only application which cost $24.95 (and later, with the release of version 2.0, US$19.95), its Windows version was released on November 8, 2004, with the release of version Konfabulator 1.8, and made freeware with the release of Konfabulator 2.1 on July 25, 2005, when Pixoria was sold to Yahoo.
 Shortly prior to this, Apple released a similar widget engine, Dashboard, as part of its Mac OS X Tiger operating system.
 Konfabulator's main commercial competitor on the Windows platform is DesktopX, developed by Stardock.
 Other programs offering similar functionality include Kapsules and AveDesk (for Windows), gDesklets (for GNOME), and SuperKaramba (for KDE).

 The JavaScript engine used by Konfabulator uses the Mozilla SpiderMonkey implementation, and conforms to the Mozilla JavaScript version 1.5 standards (equivalent to ECMAScript 262 edition 3, with Mozilla extensions).

 The idea of Konfabulator originated in 1998, when Arlo Rose saw how he could skin the MP3 media player running on his computer.
 His idea was to "skin any information you wanted to see on your desktop."

 Prior to this, he had experience with Kaleidoscope, a skinning program for the Apple Macintosh operating systems, akin to WindowBlinds.
 He coined the term "Konfabulator" to describe his idea, and then tried pitching his idea to other software programmers.
 He was unsuccessful until the year 2002, when Perry Clarke (who would later become one of the core developers of Konfabulator) heard about his idea and agreed to work with him on the project.